 Especially if you have a deep website filled with various articles and products.

-Breadcrumbs not only allow your users to understand their own journey through your site, but also allows them to easily “retrace their steps” without having to rely on the back button.
+Breadcrumbs not only allow your users to understand their own journey through your site, but it also allows them to easily “retrace their steps” without having to rely on the back button.